Create a mind map to summarise the areas above. We’ve got a guide to creating mind maps if you need support.

 Create flashcards to summarise the areas above.
 We’ve got a guide to creating flashcards if you need support.

-Complete the revision quizzes covering river landscapes in the UK (you completed revision activities on this area last week!).
+Complete the revision quizzes covering coastal landscapes in the UK (you completed revision activities on this area last week!).

-Explain how physical and human factors may affect flood risk.
-Use Figure 10 and your own understanding.
+Explain how different coastal landforms are created by erosion.
+Use Figure 12 and your own understanding.
 [6 marks]